roboogle/gtkmvc3/gtkmvco/docs/manual/install.rst

      |
      +-------- ...

-By prepending `external` to :mod:`sys.path`, *gtkmvc* will be found as if it was installed regularly.
+By prepending `external` to :mod:`sys.path`, *gtkmvc3* will be found as if it was installed regularly.

-Section :doc:`progen` presents a little utility to build a project based on *gtkmvc* from scratch. `progen` generates a structure similar to this, if you decide to distribute *gtkmvc* along with your application.
+Section :doc:`progen` presents a little utility to build a project based on *gtkmvc3* from scratch. `progen` generates a structure similar to this, if you decide to distribute *gtkmvc3* along with your application.

 Distribution of your application
 --------------------------------

-If you want, you can distribute *gtkmvc* along with your application, for example as depicted above.
+If you want, you can distribute *gtkmvc3* along with your application, for example as depicted above.
 This helps to minimize the dependencies of your application.